 InBetween uses a dice pool mechanic based on my previous game, Eekamouse in Atlantis.
 Players roll a number of d6s and the GM does the same.
 The side that gets the most successes (a 4+ is a success) can spend the difference on story facts, damage, obstacles, items, and more.
 Encounters are quick to design and quick to run, but can be very deadly (Hylins can die of fear as easily as injury), requiring teamwork, and the judicious use of Luck and Tribe dice, to overcome.

-Here is the cheat sheet I prepared for the first playtest.
+Here is the playtest cover (coming soon), and a cheat sheet I prepared for the first playtest.

 Want to know more?
-Check out InBetween's Facebook Page.
+Check out InBetween's Facebook Page, read the session reports, or try the interactive adventure.

 Our mascot, Crit.
 Thanks to everyone who helped name him